Frequently Asked Questions

 Our local wants to organize a training and we have an instructor, but we need financial assistance.
 Can the TTF help?

 Yes!
-Our Course Reimbursement program offers a reimbursement to locals offering their own craft skills and safety training.
+Our Course Reimbursement program offers a reimbursement to locals offering their own craft safety and skills training.
 Reimbursements are intended to help defray the cost of providing group training and must meet a minimim of five students.
-A local union officer must submit the application at least two weeks prior to training.
+A local union officer must submit the application prior to training.
 Refer to the Course Reimbursement page for the application acceptance schedule.
-We will notify you once the application is approved and let you know how much and what expenses we can reimburse.
+We will notify you once the application is approved and let you know which expenses we can reimburse.
 Click here to see a sample of a complete Course Reimbursement Application.

 Our local has funding for a course, but we don’t have a trainer.
 Can the TTF help?